websauna/websauna/docs/source/narrative/faq/index.rst

 So many things
 ==============

 Websauna integrates existing, well known libraries and provides polished solution based on them.
-The amount of code in Websauna itself is kept minimal; patches are send to upstream libraries.
+The amount of code in Websauna itself is kept minimal; patches are sent to upstream libraries.
 New features are planned to rolled out as a separate libraries for maximum reusability even though they would start their life inside Websauna core.

 The minimal viable features set for Websauna is a website where you can login and sign up out of the box, have easy administrative  access to data, all this in security critical environment.

 Future
 ======

-Websauna is used in professional projects which are expeted to last several years.
+Websauna is used in professional projects which are expected to last several years.
 There is a community building around it, albeit currently it is still in its infancy.